atiselsts/feature-group-selection/README.md

+This repository contains code for feature selection for human activity recognition applications using acceleremoter data.
+The feature selection is done taking into account both accuracy (F1 score) and energy efficiency, making the features suitable for low-energy IoT devices.

 This repository has the code and datasets referenced in the paper *Atis Elsts, Niall Twomey, Ryan McConville, and Ian Craddock.
-Accuracy-Energy Trade-Off in Feature Selection for Activity Recognition using Wearable Accelerometers.
+Energy-efficient activity recognition framework using wearable accelerometers.
 Elsevier Journal of Computer Networks and Applications, In Press. https://doi.org/10.1016/j.jnca.2020.102770*.

 ## Structure ##